lucavallin/verto/README.md

 - Our goal is to narrow down projects for new open-source contributors.
 To maintain the quality of projects in Good First Issue, please make sure your GitHub repository meets the following criteria:

-  - It has at least three issues with the `good first issue`, `help wanted` or similar labels.
-The label `good first issue` is already present on all repositories by default.
-If not, you can follow the steps [here](https://help.github.com/en/github/managing-your-work-on-github/applying-labels-to-issues-and-pull-requests).
+  - It has at least three issues with the `good first issue` label or other labels defined in `repositories.toml` (see `labels` and the end).

   - It has at least 10 contributors.

+  - It has at least 100 stars.

   - It contains a README.md with detailed setup instructions for the project, and a CONTRIBUTING.md with guidelines for new contributors.